Lsq707/developer-jms8.0/java-management/introduction/introduction.md

 ## About this Workshop

  This workshop will walk you through the process of setting up and using Java Management Service (JMS) on Oracle Cloud Infrastructure (OCI).
 It will first walk you through how to set up the environment and create the necessary OCI resources such as Tagging, User Groups, Dynamic Groups and Policies in order to start using JMS.
 It will then guide you through the process of creating a fleet, which is the primary collection that you work with when using JMS.
 A fleet consists of Managed Instances that share a common management approach.
 You will then go through the process of creating a simple Java Application in an OCI compute instance or Windows OS.
 Next, you will learn how to set up the Management Agent on your host machine (also known as a Managed Instance in JMS) to monitor your Java application and view it inside a fleet in JMS.
 Later, you will learn how to install and configure Management Gateway on an on-premises host and have another on-premises host proxy through it to communicate with OCI network and JMS.
-Finally, you will see a simple example of setting up a Java Application in a Docker container and monitoring it using JMS.
+In addition to these topics, you will learn to export CSV files containing JMS data from multiple regions and storing them in a designated objects storage location.
+The workshop will also introduce you to setting up a Java Application in a Docker container and monitoring it using JMS.
+Finally, you will learn to download Java artifacts through JMS and the script friendly URLs while being able to monitor the Java downloads.

 *Estimated Time:* 180 minutes